Skip to Content

 Is It Hard To Change Mower Gasket?
 Here’s what you need to know

 Head gasket failure is common, especially in hard-working older mowers.
-I’m a mechanic for over twenty years and I’ve replaced a ton of them.
-Mowers aren’t complex, most repairs including gasket replacement are possible with just a little knowledge, and this post covers it all.
+I’ve been a mechanic for over twenty years, and I’ve replaced a ton of them.
+Mowers aren’t complex; most repairs, including gasket replacement, are possible with just a little knowledge, and this post covers it all.

 A mower head gasket is not difficult to replace.
-However you will require a torque wrench to tighten the cylinder head to the correct specification, this procedure is crucial to successful head gasket replacement.
-To replace a mower head gasket you’ll need to remove some components, they include:
+However, you will require a torque wrench to tighten the cylinder head to the correct specification; this procedure is crucial to successful head gasket replacement.
+To replace a mower head gasket, you’ll need to remove some components, including:

 • Pull assembly